 The general rule for wild camping is to check whether you can legally camp - or get permission and it is vital to leave no trace.

 Before heading to the wilderness to wild camp, it's important to check the rules in your region.
 The majority of England, Wales and Northern Ireland, campers have no legal rights so check before you camp or get the landowner's permission.
 Some sites in Scotland, including Loch Lomond now require campers to get a permit so do your research before you go.

 Arrive late and leave early

+The golden rule of wild camping: arrive late and leave early - remembering to leave no trace!
 Plan arriving at your chosen location late in the day to avoid disturbing others and leave early before other walkers are out and about.

 This is the crucial rule of wild camping and ideally you will create minimum impact on your desired area so it still remains natural and wild.
 Better still, you should leave the site so no one can tell you've even been there.

-Leave the site as you found it - don't leave holes, fire damage, litter, and take care not to damage vegetation.
+Litter — this goes without saying, but ensure you collect all your rubbish and take it with you.
+Walk the site slowly before leaving to check that nothing is missed.Leave the site as you found it - don't leave holes, fire damage, litter, and take care not to damage vegetation.
 This includes toliet duties, which should be well buried and covered with turf so your waste can biodegrade naturally.